-We have completed the 5th revision of Ed Zuckerman’s The Paper Office for the Digital Age, slated for release in October 2016.
+The 5th revision of Ed Zuckerman and Keely Kolmes’s The Paper Office for the Digital Age, was released in November 2016.
 We are very excited to have updated this classic and made it relevant for those who are integrating technology into their practices.

-Kolmes, K. (in press).
+Kolmes, K. (2016).
 Digital and Social Media Multiple Relationships on the Internet.
 In Ofer Zur (Ed.)
 Multiple Relationships in Psychotherapy and Counseling: Unavoidable, Mandatory, and Common Relations Between Therapists and Clients.
 Taylor & Francis.

-Kolmes, K. (in press).
+Kolmes, K. (2016).
 Getting Better: How a Client Satisfaction Survey Can Enhance Both Your Marketing and Treatment Outcomes.
 In Marlene Maheu’s (Ed.)
 Career Paths in Telemental Health.
 Springer.